 Gene Therapy - True Personalized Medicine

-Our objective is to develop and commercialize a next generation of products based on the transformative potential of gene therapy as a one-time treatment option for patients with severe genetic and orphan diseases.
+Our objective is to develop and commercialize a next generation of products based on the transformative potential of gene therapy as a one-time treatment option for patients with severe genetic and rare diseases.
 Central to this effort is a collective determination within our company to provide these patients with hope for a better life in the face of limited or no long-term safe and effective treatment options.

-Our approach represents highly personalized, important new therapeutic modalities for patients with severe genetic and orphan diseases with significant unmet medical need.
+Our approach represents highly personalized, important new therapeutic modalities for patients with severe genetic and rare diseases with significant unmet medical need.
 We have clinical-stage programs in development for childhood cerebral adrenoleukodystrophy, beta-thalassemia and sickle cell disease, as well as a preclinical oncology program in the chimeric antigen receptor (CAR) T cells field under a collaboration with Celgene Corporation and early stage programs using gene editing capabilities through the recent acquisition of Pregenen.

 Gene therapy has the potential to change the way patients are treated by correcting the underlying genetic defect that is the cause of their disease or by providing additional functionality that can eliminate the disease, rather than offering solutions that only address their symptoms.
 At bluebird bio, we believe gene therapy has the potential to provide transformative disease modifying effects with life-long clinical benefits and we are advancing several gene therapy technologies.